TechBridgeWorld/SABTSoftware/README.md

 1. It calls initialize system
   a.
 This call initializes all inputs form hardware, interrupts, SD card, sound player and global variables
 2. The function enters an infinite while loop (functional loop).
-  a.
-It first checks if any inputs are ready to be read (where you determine is something is ready to be read based on an interrupt setting a variable).
+  - It first checks if any inputs are ready to be read (where you determine is something is ready to be read based on an interrupt setting a variable).
 If it is, it reads values into a buffer
-  b.
-It then checks for inputs from the PC
+  - It then checks for inputs from the PC
-  c.
-If a timer interrupt has fired, reset the timer interrupt
+  - If a timer interrupt has fired, reset the timer interrupt
-  d.
-Check if the message you are reading in from either the PC or the UI board are ready to be interpreted, and interpret them if they are
+  - Check if the message you are reading in from either the PC or the UI board are ready to be interpreted, and interpret them if they are
-  e.
-If there is a sound file that has been queued up, must then play that sound file by reading from the SD card and sending the data to the VS1053 sound file.
+  - If there is a sound file that has been queued up, must then play that sound file by reading from the SD card and sending the data to the VS1053 sound file.
-  f.
-The function then checks if you have set one of the modes as the current mode.
+  - The function then checks if you have set one of the modes as the current mode.
 If you have then you must enter and execute a step in that mode.
-  g.
-Step into the mode and take a single step down the mode.
+  - Step into the mode and take a single step down the mode.
 This usually involves interpreting any messages that have been received.
 Using this input to move down the mode.
 You then queue a sound file to play to tell the user what they have done.

 ## Opportunities for further development
 - The Intermediate and Advanced user interface boards need to be developed in their entirety.